sisinflab/interactive-question-answering-systems-survey/README.md

 # Interactive Question Answering Systems: Literature Review
-A collection of work regarding Interactive Question Answering System standing over 10 years.
+A collection of work regarding _Interactive Question Answering Systems_ standing over 10 years.
 This list will be periodically updated.

+Please contact us if your work is not in the list.
+Let us know if your recent work is not in the list, we will be happy to include it!
 Here the work from which table is extracted.

 ```
-@article{giovanni2021survey,
+@article{giovanni2022survey,
   author    = {Giovanni Maria Biancofiore and
                Yashar Deldjoo and
                Tommaso Di Noia and